leeneil/leeneil.github.io.new/index.md

 ---

 Po-Nan Li is a PhD candidate at Stanford EE, working with professors [Soichi Wakatsuki](http://med.stanford.edu/wakatsukilab.html) and Piero Pianetta.
-His research focuses on X-ray coherent diffraction imaging, computational imaging and biological computation.
-Recently he has been also actively working on several machine learning projects with SLAC scientists.
+His research focuses on the intersection of computational imaging, machine learning and biological computation.
+During 2019 summer, Po-Nan interned at Google, where he worked with the [Daydream](https://vr.google.com/daydream/) team on VR/AR projects.

-Prior to joining Stanford in 2015, Po-Nan was blessed to have the opportunity to work on several computational physics/imaging projects with Dr. Ting-Kuo Lee, now an Academian, at Academia Sinica, Taiwan.
-Born and bred in Taiwan, he received his master's and bachelor's degrees from National Tsing Hua University, Taiwan, in 2012 and 2010, respectively.
+Prior to joining Stanford in 2015, Po-Nan worked on several computational physics and imaging projects with Dr. Ting-Kuo Lee, now an Academian, at Academia Sinica, Taiwan.
+Born and bred in Taiwan, he received his master's and bachelor's degrees from National Tsing Hua University, Taiwan.

 When not doing research, Po-Nan likes to explore the beautiful Bay Area by hiking and biking with his camera.